A History of the Lineal Heavyweight Championship (1885 – 2021)

 Liston’s reign lasted only seven months, though, as the KO artist had a date with destiny against an infamous Olympic champion in 1964.

-New kid on the block in young, brash talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer to defeat a reigning title-holder.
+A new kid on the block in young, brash talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer to defeat a reigning title-holder.

 ‘The Greatest’ stayed firm for six chequered years, fending off challenges from Patterson and England’s Henry Cooper (in a rematch of their first meeting in 1963).
 By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963 – respectively.